github/docs/content/webhooks/using-webhooks/handling-webhook-deliveries.md

 ### Update the webhook URL

 Once you have a server that is set up to receive webhook traffic from {% data variables.product.company_short %}, update the URL in your webhook settings.
+You may need to update the route that your code handles to match the path portion of the new URL.
+For example, if your new webhook URL is `https://example.com/github-webhooks`, you should change the route in these examples from `/webhooks` to `/github-webhooks`.

 You should not use smee.io to forward your webhooks in production.

 ### Follow best practices